tomcam/py4webcasts/docs/how-install-source-pythonanywhere.md

 * Click the link for **WSGI configuration file** and your WSGI configuration file appears in an editor.

-You'll see something like this, with your username in place of `XXX`:
+You'll see something like this, with your username in place of `username`:

 ```
-project_home = '/home/XXX/mysite'
+project_home = '/home/username/mysite'
 ```

 * Change it to your py4web apps folder name like this, replacing `XXX` with your username, and replacing `mysite` with `py4web/apps` Make sure it all stays within the quote marks:

 ```
-project_home = '/home/XXX/py4web/apps'
+project_home = '/home/username/py4web/apps'
 ```

 * At the top of the page choose **Save** to preserve your changes.